 Your stomach relies on acid to help you digest the food you eat.
 Proton pumps in the lining of your stomach produce the acid.
 But excess acid can damage the esophagus or create a burning sensation in the chest called heartburn.

-Once a PPI enters the bloodstream, it blocks the tiny pumps from churning out gastric acid.
+Once a PPI enters the bloodstream and reaches the stomach lining, it blocks the tiny pumps from churning out gastric acid.

 Brands and Types

 The FDA approved Prilosec as a prescription treatment for gastroesophageal reflux disease, or GERD, in 1989.
 It was the first PPI approved in the United States.

 Since then, several other brand name PPIs have hit the market.
 The FDA has also approved over-the-counter versions and a lengthy list of generic versions of the drugs.

 Prescription & OTC PPIs

 |Vimovo||Esomeprazole and Naproxen||None|